 The sky was a pale blue, with airplane contrails criss-crossing the frozen winter air high above, and a bright, shining sun.
 It was a great day to visit one of Tokyo’s most peaceful places, the huge gardens of the imperial palace, and residence of Emperor Akihito of Japan.

 Japan was one of most wonderful destinations we had ever been to.
-I always imagined two sides of Japan – the historical and traditional Japan of temples and geishas, against the hyper-modern cities, cartoons and robots.
-In-between it all, there are so many tiny quirks and conveniences that are the cherry on top of an … More A few little reasons that make you want to visit Japan
+I always imagined two sides of Japan – the historical and traditional Japan of temples, torii gates and elegant geishas, against the hyper-modern cities, cartoons and robots.
+Inbetween it all, there are so many tiny quirks and conveniences that are the cherry on … More The little things that I love about Japanese life